 Unlicensed vehicle permits

-An unlicensed vehicle permit (UVP) can be issued to:
+An unlicensed vehicle permit (UVP) may be issued for:

 - A vehicle to be entered in a rally.